vikingeducation/prep_basics/test-yourself-answers.md

 #### What is Bash?

 "Abbreviation for Bourne-Again SHell, the command-line shell for GNU/Linux."
+A god-send for Windows users who don't want to buy a Mac and would rather not have to load Linux on their PC.
+Then again, Macs are looking better and better...
-*Contributed by [Michael Alexander](http://github.com/betweenparentheses)*
+*Contributed by [Michael Alexander](http://github.com/betweenparentheses)* *Contributed by [Dale Boyd] (http://github.com/drbjax)*

 #### How can you navigate into a particular file directory?